inthar-raven/delta/README.md

 - **Triangle** — Slightly brighter, contains odd harmonics
 - **Semisine** — Half-wave rectified sine, adds even harmonics

-The playback automatically adjusts volume based on the number of notes to prevent clipping.
+The playback instantly responds to chord changes.
+It automatically adjusts volume based on the number of notes to prevent clipping.

 ## Usage Example